amna-mujahid/Predictive-Maintenance-using-Machine-Learning/README.md

 | Process Temperature |     12.85% |
 | Product Type        |      2.69% |

+**Torque** was the most influential feature, followed by rotational speed and tool wear.

 Because the dataset is highly imbalanced, the model performs significantly better on the dominant **No Failure** class than on the rare failure classes.
+The rare **Random Failures** and **Tool Wear Failures** are particularly difficult for the model to detect because they have very few examples in the dataset.

-This highlights an important limitation of the dataset and shows why accuracy alone is not sufficient for evaluating predictive-maintenance models.
+This highlights an important limitation of the project and demonstrates why **accuracy alone is not sufficient** for evaluating predictive-maintenance models.

-## Requirements
+## Technologies Used

 * Python
 * Pandas
 * NumPy
 * Scikit-learn
+* PyCaret
 * Matplotlib
 * Seaborn
 * Joblib